hyperledger/besu/KNOWN_ISSUES.md

 Known issues are open issues categorized as [Very High or High impact](https://wiki.hyperledger.org/display/BESU/Defect+Prioritisation+Policy).

+## Scope of logs query causing Besu to hang

+`eth_getLogs` queries that are too large or too broad can cause Besu to hang.

+Workaround - Limit the number of blocks queried by each `eth_getLogs` call.

+A fix for this issue is being actively worked on.

 ## Eth/65 loses peers

 From v1.4.4, `eth/65` is [disabled by default](https://github.com/hyperledger/besu/pull/741).